 One explanation is that younger women tend to want fewer children than older women.
 While fifty-year-old women are more likely to say that having more than two children is ideal, twenty-year-olds these days tend to think that two children is enough.
-Younger women also think that the optimal age to have their first child is slightly later than the age given by women thirty years older than them.
+Younger women also tend to say the optimal age to have their first child is slightly later than their older counterparts.

 On average, we work the same amount, but there is still an imbalance in the division of work.
 Women spend more time doing housework and less time doing their job than men.– Silje Bringsrud Fekjær

 Myth 4: Women Do Twice the Work That Men Do

 There is a widely held view that many women have two full-time jobs—that is, that they spend the day at work and then go home to do the housework, while men are off for the day when they leave the office.

 "This view is not borne out by the data.
 On average, men and women work the same amount, but there is still an imbalance in the way the work they do is distributed.
 Women spend more time doing housework and less time at their paid jobs than men do," Bringsrud Fekjær explains.